-The Seattle/King County Coalition on Homelessness formed in 1979, when local shelter providers, city staff, advocates, and others who witnessed homelessness came together in an attempt to serve people better and draw attention and resources to a growing crisis.
+The Seattle/King County Coalition on Homelessness formed in 1979, when local shelter providers, city staff, advocates, and others who witnessed homelessness came together to advocate and direct resources to a growing crisis.

 Mission: We mobilize our community to challenge systemic causes of homelessness and advocate for housing justice.

 Vision: A region that acts on a shared sense of responsibility to ensure that everyone has a home.